SkowronPiotr/JavaScript/README.md

 - Rock & paper & scissors
 - To do list

-To see project open them with live server
+To see project open html themplate with live server

 ### To do list